sebastiansternberg/Kammerentscheidungen-Replication-Code/README.md

 - creates the variables for the analysis.
 In particular, it compares the actually sitting judges with the judges that are supposed to sit there on a given day.
 It also automatically checks the party label of the judges, that is, whether a red judge is replaced by a red or "black" judges and vice versa.

+Analysis.rmd

+- Is a markdown file where all the analyses are run.
+Includes the main analyses and all the robustness checks plus a description about the codings etc.

 ## Data Sets